CGZJDX/ISLR/README.md

 # ISLR
-这是对书《An Introduction to Statistical Learning with Application in R》(http://www-bcf.usc.edu/~gareth/ISL/) 课后习题的总结，已上传全部课后习题答案。
+Here are the answers to all the exercises in the book [`An Introduction to Statistical Learning with Application in R`](http://www-bcf.usc.edu/~gareth/ISL/)